marvinborner/Melvix/README.md

 -   Huge parts of the code are kind of a mess to be honest.
 Feel free to make the code more beautiful :)
 -   I'm not very good in design and frontend, so feel free to improve these kind of things too
 -   Write more tests for the test suite (which is extremely incomplete at the moment)
+-   Write/improve documentation - either in code or in the README, wiki or manuals.

 Just remember to pass the test suite and follow the code formatting guidelines (`.clang-format`).